Prerna77Arora/AI-Powered-TikTok-Claim-Classifier/README.md

 # CaseStudy--Tiktok_Claim_Classifie
-# AI-Powered TikTok Claim Classifier
+# AI-Powered TikTok Claim Classifier 🎬
-# TikTok Claims Classification Project 🎬

 This project is the **Course 6 End-of-Course Portfolio Project** from the **Google Advanced Data Analytics Certificate**.
 The goal is to **build, evaluate, and summarize** a machine learning model that classifies TikTok videos as either **claims** or **opinions**, helping the moderation team prioritize user reports efficiently.